TheIshanD/dashboard-sla/README.md

 Next, I worked on **separating the code into managable single-functionality components.** I created separate vue components for the hide-bar and the actual table.
 Then, I extracted the table header and made it its own component.
 Throughout this process, I cleaned up the redundant code.

+Next, I color coded each of the rows by the status and create a legend to show the colorscheme

 ## Decisions